webkul/micron/README.md

 npm install webkul-micron
 ```

-Then at the top of your javascript code load the package:
+Load the package with the code below:
 ```javascript
 const micron = require('webkul-micron');
 ```